DynamoDB vs Google Cloud Spanner - The Ultimate Comparison

 DynamoDB offers encryption at rest by default.
 The implementation of encryption at rest is managed via the use of KMS Encryption keys.
 DynamoDB allows you to select the type of key that is used.
 For instance, developers can choose an AWS Owned Key, AWS Managed Key, or Customer Managed Key for data encryption.

-Additionally, all AWS Services that access DynamoDB needs to have the appropriate permissions to do so.
-For example, if a Lambda function access DynamoDB, it requires an IAM policy to provide access to the table.
+Additionally, all AWS Services that access DynamoDB need to have the appropriate permissions to do so.
+For example, if a Lambda function accesses DynamoDB, it requires an IAM policy to provide access to the table.
+DynamoDB also supports VPC endpoints, which allow you to connect to DynamoDB from your VPC without traversing the public internet, enhancing security.

 Google Cloud Spanner